 Welcome to Cherry Class!

-The staff working in Cherry class are Mrs Rees, Miss Wykes, Miss Wallett and Mrs Godlewska.
+The staff working in Cherry class are Mrs Rees, Mrs Godlewska, Miss Evans, Mrs Zdrava Miss Hendry and Mrs Williamson.
 If you have any questions or issues please come and speak to us.

 Apart from the obvious benefits of improving reading skills, by encouraging children to read regularly, it can improve their imagination, spelling and punctuation accuracy.
 Reading also improves their concentration and vocabulary.
 The habit also makes children more stylish writers, as they copy elements of authors they have enjoyed and adopt these as their own.
 Children who read for pleasure are far more academically successful than those that don’t.
 So it really is a no-brainer: good reading habits make successful children.